 I’ve always been fascinated with sea jellies and ever since the days of Finding Nemo, I’ve always wanted to bounce on them.
 Unfortunately, they’re poisonous, but at the S.E.A.
 Aquarium, we can get as close as we want without getting stung.

-Have fun touching the animals, but just follow the staff’s instructions – you don’t want to kill these delicate creatures accidentally.
+Have fun touching the animals, but just follow the staff’s instructions – you don’t want to accidentally harm these delicate creatures.
 The staff is also very friendly and helpful.
-If you have any questions at all, like if a sea star really is a fish, don’t hesitate to ask them.
+If you have any questions at all – like if a sea star is really a fish – don’t hesitate to ask them.

 Back in the days when Singapore was a prosperous trading port, it was not uncommon to see all kinds of exotic fabrics and spices being traded on our tiny island.

 Most people would tend to skim through the museum to get to the aquarium, but you shouldn’t skip it!
 It provides a more interactive experience than the average museum, with touch screens where you can play all sorts of games, from designing your own fabric to dressing yourself up.